 It's so frustrating.

-With all of the car accident websites put up by lawyers and law firms (not to mention the hundreds of lawyer referal websites that are spending millions of dollars to get good search engine placement) you would think that it might be just a little easier than it is to get good, useful information about automobile accident claims.
-(Information a little more in depth than the typical "help the injured at the scene;" and "don't talk to anyone but the police.")
+With all of the car accident websites put up by lawyers and law firms (not to mention the hundreds of lawyer referral websites that are spending millions of dollars to get good search engine placement) you would think that it might be just a little easier than it is to get good, useful information about automobile accident claim - information more in depth than the typical "help the injured at the scene;" and "don't talk to anyone but the police."

-Have a question?
-Send a confidential message to attorney Ben Glass here.
+Have a question about what you read below?
+Send a confidential message to attorney Ben Glass.

 Personal injury cases are vigorously defended by the insurance industry.
 The resources a defendant has to fight a case are endless.
 Insurance companies do not settle cases fairly and fully until you demonstrate to them that you have the expert witnesses, the resources and the attorney who is going to beat them in court.
 Results matter.

 Sadly, most lawyer advertising does little more than shout "we are aggressive" or "we care for you", or "trust us" or "free consultation."
 (By the way, what's so special about a free consultation in an injury case--EVERYONE DOES THAT!)